nsaranga/cricketstats/README.md

 ## To Do:
+1. need ot clean up constant stats with stats dependnet on checks.
 1. Command-line wrapper
 2. Web wrapper
 3. Reverse look up of teams and players by stats.
-4. Scores by batting position
-5. Superover stats.
-6. ???
+5. include a superover innings appearance as constatn stat?
+6. if players or teams is blank then I should look at all players and all teams? or when "all teams" and "all players is included.
+7. Arbitrary Keyword Arguments for function?
+9. Expected runs model? basically sum of weighted average of runs per ball * average innings length. something along th lines of pythagorean thing.
-Insert error message if file not found in zip ie if zip is older than index index more things, so they can serve as lists for seeing what teams there are in a comp.
+10. index more things?, so they can serve as lists for seeing what teams there are in a comp.
 Venues by country also put in checks when values are null.

 For cmd:
 commands:
 for getcricketstat.py: